Planet Kaha is a unique programme for schools wanting more students to be more active, fitter and healthier.

 Requiring students to provide evidence to their teachers of having successfully completed challenges is a key piece in ensuring kids complete tasks, stay motivated and appreciate their achievements.

-We then encase those challenges into sci-fi stories where the kids themselves are the main character.
+Each challenge is weaved into a sci-fi story where the kids themselves are the main character.
 The stories include fictitious survival situations built on real life scenarios.
+Each challenge they have achieved in real life, gives them a leg up inside of the story.
+If they didn’t achieve it, they cross it out as an option.

 In 2020 we launch The S.H.A.C. – The Students Healthy Action Council, to look at how to improve activity levels and fitness from the perspective of the students themselves.
 Students also get the opportunity to design their own challenges and Missions and to become Planet Kaha famous as we roll a selection of their ideas out to other students.